yzgyyang/portcran/docs/WebAPI.md

 }
 ```

+The properties that can be updated are:
+ - `source`: If set to `latest` then the latest version from the port source will be used.
+Otherwise the port will be
+   updated to the specified version.
+ - `maintainer`: The maintainer can either be assinged to `ports@FreeBSD.org` (if not already that user), or to a
+   specified maintainer if the current maintainer is `ports@FreeBSD.org`.

 ## `/patches`
 The list of open patches against the FreeBSD Ports Collection.
+To create a patch perform the relevant action on the
+underlying port.
+The patch URI will then appear in the port's `patch` property.

 A patch looks as follows:
 ```json